 Reel Stories is a nonprofit youth media organization that combats the significant gender imbalance in film production.
-We teach young women that, with the right tools and training, they hold the key to a revolution in the media industry.
+We teach youth that with the right tools and training, they hold the key to a revolution in the media industry.
 Their dreams are within reach!

 Why Reel Stories Matters